 Symptoms of Premenstrual Syndrome

-There are over 150 different symptoms of PMS and it is estimated at approximately 80% of women experience some symptoms of PMS.
+There are over 150 different symptoms of PMS or premenstrual syndrome, and it is estimated at approximately 80% of women experience some symptoms of premenstrual syndrome.

 - swelling of the breast and/or tenderness